 The white paper focuses on the 5 foundations of productivity – ideas, people, infrastructure, business environment and places – with a clear and complementary vision for each.

 Each foundation is supported by a range of policies designed to provide businesses with certainty and reassurance that the UK will continue to have a competitive edge, including:

 - raise total R&D investment to 2.4% of GDP by 2027

 - increase the rate of R&D tax credit to 12%

 - invest £725 million in new Industrial Strategy Challenge Fund programmes to capture the value of innovation

 The Marches LEP very much welcomes the long term, industrial strategy and the importance it has given in helping to drive the future of the UK economy.

 As a partnership of business, political, university and college leaders, we are fully committed to helping make both the long-term interventions and immediate changes needed.
 Focussed solely on growth and productivity and we bring together the right people in a “place” to ensure that all pillars of the Industrial Strategy are working together locally.
 We will work with a range of partners in both Wales and across the Midlands Engine area to improve living standards and economic growth by increasing productivity and driving growth.

-Following the update of the Strategic Economic Plan, we will develop a Local Industrial Strategy (LIS) aligned to the national Industrial Strategy.
+Following the update of the Strategic Economic Plan, we will develop a Local Industrial Strategy (LIS) in 2019 alongside stakeholders aligned to the national Industrial Strategy.
 It will identify local strengths and challenges, future opportunities and the action needed to boost productivity, earning power and competitiveness.
 More information on Local Industrial Strategies can be found here.